geoportti/geospatial-challenge-camp/source/tabs/researchers.rst

 Researchers and Students
 ========================

-This 13-week, challenge-based course (5 ECTS) offers doctoral, post-doctoral, and master’s students from universities and research organizations the opportunity to tackle challenges related to the theme in cross-disciplinary teams.
+This 13-week, challenge-based course (5 ECTS) offers master's students, doctoral researchers and post-doctoral researchers from universities and research organizations the opportunity to tackle challenges related to the theme in cross-disciplinary teams.
 Working closely with mentors and societal stakeholders, participants co-create sustainable geospatial solutions that address concrete needs in society.
 Through this process, they will develop their skills in teamwork,